Brisbane's New Bus Network

 - Phase 2: Community consultation where we invited you to have your say on the proposed network changes (October-December 2022).

 Thank you to everyone who joined the conversation and provided valuable feedback.
-Following consultation, Council reviewed and summarised all feedback.
-This has informed a Community Consultation Report, which outlines the consultation process, key feedback themes, online survey results and next steps for the network.
+This has been reviewed and summarised to inform the Community Consultation Report, which outlines the consultation process, key feedback themes and online survey results.

 Community Consultation Report

-Read through the Community Consultation Report to learn more about how you had your say on Brisbane’s New Bus Network and next steps.
+Read through the Community Consultation Report to learn more about how you had your say on Brisbane’s New Bus Network.

 Download the: